What's Up, Doc? (1972 film): Critical response

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 88% based on 43 reviews, with an average rating of 7.3/10.
 The website's critical consensus reads, "Barbra Streisand was never more likable than in this energetic, often hilarious screwball farce from director Peter Bogdanovich."
+Metacritic, which uses a weighted average, assigned the a score of 73 out of 100, based on 15 critics, indicating "generally favorable" reviews.

-In his review of What's Up, Doc?, notoriously caustic critic John Simon (upon whom, according to director Bogdanovich, the character of Hugh Simon was based) said that Streisand "look[ed] like a cross between an aardvark and an albino rat surmounted by a platinum-coated horse bun," and called the film a heavy-handed attempt at nostalgia.
+In his review of What's Up, Doc?, critic John Simon (upon whom, according to director Bogdanovich, the character of Hugh Simon was based) said that Streisand "look[ed] like a cross between an aardvark and an albino rat surmounted by a platinum-coated horse bun," and called the film a heavy-handed attempt at nostalgia.

 The film was re-released in the United States in 1973 and earned an additional $3 million in theatrical rentals and in 1975, earning an additional $6 million.

 Accolades

 The film won the Writers Guild of America 1973 "Best Comedy Written Directly for the Screen" award for writers Buck Henry, David Newman and Robert Benton.
 Madeline Kahn was nominated for the Golden Globe Award for New Star of the Year – Actress.

+Year-end lists

 The film is recognized by American Film Institute in these lists: